turingschool/career-development-curriculum-site/module-5/staying_focused.md

+---
+layout: page
+title: Week 1
-# Week 1: Staying Focused Now That You Don’t Live in the Basement
+subheading: Staying Focused Now That You Don’t Live in the Basement
+---

 ### Goals for session:

 * Transition to job-hunting life
 * Help seekers stay motivated in the early days
 * Re-explanation of Mod 5 curriculum and supports in place